openplotter/docs/getting_started/downloading.rst

 :Common apps: Settings, OpenCPN installer, Signal K installer, Signal K filter, Dashboards, Serial, CAN, Kplex, SDR, Apps template, Docs
 :Raspberry apps: Xygrib, Network, Pypilot, Moitessier HAT, I2C sensors, 1W sensors, Analog sensors, IoT

+You need basic knowledge of Linux to install OpenPlotter from scratch.
 Follow the :ref:`advanced manual<getting_started_installing>` to install OpenPlotter from scratch.

 Expert
 ******

 Pi-gen is the tool used to create the raspberrypi.org Raspbian images.
 We use a fork of pi-gen to create OpenPlotter images.
 Use the *openplotter* branch of our repository to create your own OpenPlotter flavor.

+You need good knowledge of Linux to create your own OpenPlotter distributions.
 Follow instructions in `README file <https://github.com/openplotter/pi-gen/blob/openplotter/README.md>`_.